seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Incite them to quick motion; for I must
 Bestow upon the eyes of this young couple
 Some vanity of mine art: it is my promise,
-And they expect it from me. …
+And they expect it from me. ...

 **ARIEL**
-… Presently?
+...
+Presently?

 **PROSPERO**
 Ay, with a twink.

 **ARIEL**
-Before you can say ‘come’ and ‘go,’
+Before you can say 'come' and 'go,'
-And breathe twice and cry 'so, so,’
+And breathe twice and cry 'so, so,'
 Each one, tripping on his toe,
 Will be here with mop and mow.
 Do you love me, master? no?

 **PROSPERO**
 Dearly my delicate Ariel.
 Do not approach
-Till thou dost hear me call. …
+Till thou dost hear me call. ...

 **ARIEL**
-… Well, I conceive.
+...
+Well, I conceive.

 *Exit*